GopinathV-1/Django-Rest-API-student-management-system/assignment-api.md

 }
 ```

-you will get a token
+you will get a token - yourusertoken

-Now select headers then, create a key called "Authorization" and a value called "Token yoursuperusertoken"
+Now select headers then, create a key called "Authorization" and a value called "Token yourusertoken"

 ## Endpoints ##